 Xero acts as your foundations.
 Essential, reliable and strong software, it’s designed to build upon.
-Xero has an entire marketplace that you can browse to find the best add ons for your stack – see our top picks here.
+Xero has an entire marketplace that you can browse to find the best add-ons for your stack.
 Your foundations are a fundamental part of your plans and you want to elevate your client’s company.
 Therefore, getting Xero as your base is key to this hack.

-FUTRLI is the structure upon Xero’s foundations.
+Futrli is the structure upon Xero’s foundations.
 Our platform starts where Xero’s finishes – because while it’s essential to have a reliable cloud accounting software, you need more to sustainably grow your company.
-You’re not going to freestyle building rooms in your new dream home, so never neglect selecting those important data settings, as they’ll impact your ability to build your forecast.
+Never neglect those important data settings, as they’ll impact your ability to build your forecast.

-Navigate to the ‘Scenarios’ section of FUTRLI.
+Navigate to the ‘Scenarios’ section of Futrli.
 This is where you build everything from budgets, to scenarios to effortless cash flow forecasts.
 Before you can create your projection, you first need to enter your tax settings and map your default bank account, accounts receivable and accounts payable lines.
 These only have to be entered once, so let the system work out the core automatic calculations for you.
-At this stage, put your feet up and let it do the hard work, and get yourself a nice cuppa.

-Get your historical data (plans) out and use this past data to instantly create a picture of how you expect the business to perform in the future.
+Use your past data to instantly create a picture of how you expect the business to perform in the future.
 Adjacent to your organisation, click ‘New’, which will give you four main options, one of which being ‘Create from Last Year’s Actuals’.